Education Course Orientation & Teaching Pathway

 STEP 1: Complete a Registration Packet

-- EDUC 10 students should download the and review the list of participation local TK-12 School Districts for self-placement protocols.
+- EDUC 10 and EDUC 130 students should download the and review the list of participation local TK-12 School Districts for self-placement protocols.

-- EDUC 20 students will be assisted by Tomorrow’s Teachers or their professor in order to determine whether they will download the for students placed in LBUSD or the self-placement version.
+- EDUC 20 and EDUC 130 students will be assisted by Tomorrow’s Teachers and their professor in order to determine whether they will download the for students placed in LBUSD or the self-placement version.

 - Review our list of .

-A voucher for Livescan will be given to enrolled students in a first-come, first-served manner after attendance to the required course orientation before class begins.
+A voucher for Livescan (background check to fingerprint) will be given to enrolled students in a first-come, first-served manner after attendance to the required course orientation before class begins.
 Livescan must be completed as early as possible as it may take many weeks to process your clearance.
 Students may be required to obtain a CTC Certificate of Clearance in the future.
 Please attend a current orientation for the most up-to-date process and do not Livescan without the approved paperwork provided through the orientation.

 Please note: There is a chance that a small percentage of students are ineligible to volunteer or will not clear.
 For more information about clearance ineligibility, visit CA.gov Fingerprint Information.